rschristopher/ischristtrue.com/src/truth.md

  attributes and answers --
  surely fundamental questions cannot have such ready answers!
-Yet the entire field of engineering sits atop an assumption of a knowable objective truth, a metaphysical claim, all is dependent on objective truth, and we all know this.
+Yet the entire field of engineering sits atop an *assumption* of a knowable objective truth (and implicit moral meaning), a metaphysical claim, a non-reductionist answer to the meaning of life -- and we all know this.
-It cannot, not even the math that explains aerodynamic lift, exist independently without a foundation of knowable truth.
+Engineering cannot exist independently without a foundation of knowable truth (including the math that explains aerodynamic lift).
 How strange that
  our [modern view](../modern-views)
  would only be confident in
  the fruits but not the tree
  from which they grow.

 Beware those who cannot answer the fundamental questions they proclaim to study.
 Beware even more those who do not live in accord to their proclaimed answers.

 Know them by their fruits.